Rexshack-RedM/rsg-weaponcomp/README.md

-# WIP DO NOT USE ON A PRODUCTION SERVER

 # ADD OPTION IN YOUR MENU FOR MODIFY COMP WEAPON

 Basically it would be doing a debug, I think I am very organized and my programming is easy to read